 On behalf of Keilor Little Athletics, we welcome you and your family to our centre.
 At Keilor we are proud to run our comprehensive little athletics program for athletes aged 5 to 15.

-The summer season kicks off in the end of September, and runs through to the end of March.
+The summer season kicks off at the end of September and runs through to the end of March.

 Like to learn more?
 Read more below, or please contact me if you have any further questions.

 Ph 0478 787 587, or email firstname.lastname@example.org

 Little Athletics is a great way to learn and develop the essential skills of running, throwing and jumping.